Tributes paid to Chris Cornell on the fifth anniversary of his death

 “Chris, five years we have missed you, you have love, you have peace, you have eternity.
 Love and peace for all of Soundgarden’s brothers and sisters,” the band wrote.

-His widow Vicky also posted a lengthy statement on Cornell’s official Instagram page.
+His widow Vicky also posted a pair of tributes on Cornell’s official Instagram page.

-“Five years ago tonight, Chris would take the stage for the last time,” she wrote.
+“Five years ago tonight, Chris would take the stage for the last time,” she wrote in the first.
 “It was his final show, his final performance – but nobody knew it at the time.
 I’ve seen the quote ‘you never know when the last time will be the last time’ and that rings way too true.
 If you told me before he went on the stage that fateful night, the night would end this way – I would never have believed you.

 “Nobody who knew Chris would.
 In our lifetime everything has a last time – but in the moment, you never know it will be the last time – till you are looking back.
 Chris lived in the moment and took nothing for granted.
 We forget how fragile life is, how fluid relationships are and how things can change in a minute.
 Never miss an opportunity to tell somebody you love them – Chris told us every single day.”